puppetlabs/contributor-summit-project/README.md

      of your project and any deliverables appropriately.
 * How will we communicate during the project month?
    * Project coordinators may contact you via email or Slack.
-   * We'll hold weekly Office Hours in the [Puppet Community Slack](http://slack.puppet.com).
+   * We'll hold weekly [#office-hours](http://puppetcommunity.slack.com/app_redirect?channel=office-hours) on Slack.
-   * We've also got a #contributor-summit Slack channel for conversation any time.
+   * We've also got a [#contributor-summit](http://puppetcommunity.slack.com/app_redirect?channel=contributor-summit) Slack channel for conversation any time.
    * Email community@puppet.com if you need anything.
 * What if I have other questions?
    * Email community@puppet.com and we'll do our best to answer it!